d7561985/mongo-ab/README.md

 Repo right now proof-of-concept with purpose to build AB test utility

 ## Requirement
-Mongo >= 3.6 installed with replica set.
+Mongo >= 5.0 installed with shards.
 For custom launch look into Makefile commands that help you launch and setup on fly instance

 ## How to
 Just be sure that you specify launch url